UpsideDownUniverse/UDU-MC-API/README.md

 We will be using `Apache` for this project, but it doesn't really matter which webserver we are using as we are just running the data out for a website to fetch externally in a different or same machine.
 Apache is fast and offers a lot of features and is easy to setup so we will be using it in this project.

-### That is all, actually, this method requires lesser components and gets things done in a simpler faster.
+### That is all, actually, this method requires lesser components and gets things done in a simpler faster way.

 - - -